iss000/fhpack/README.md

 does about 4% better on average -- not huge, but not negligible.

-Other compression programs, such as gzip, produce significantly smaller output, but uncompression is much slower and requires more memory.
+Other compression programs, such as gzip, produce significantly smaller output, but decompression is much slower and requires more memory.

 The comments in [fhpack.cpp](fhpack.cpp) describe the data format.
 It's essentially LZ4 modified to work better on a system with 8-bit registers.